mlhoutel/SigmaHelpSheets/Prismatic/PRISMATIC.md

-## Compile Prismatic-master from source
+## Compiling Prismatic from source code
 ### Tools:
 You will have to install some tools and libraries in order to build prismatic from source: